ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 - [7.
 Roadmap](#7-roadmap)

 ## 1. Getting Started
 This README will be your guide to setting up ZenHub Enterprise (ZHE) in your Kubernetes cluster.
 If you do not currently run a Kubernetes cluster and still want to self-host ZenHub, please go back to the [**virtual-machine**](https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/virtual-machine) folder.
-If this is your first time using ZenHub On-Premise, please get in touch with us at https://www.zenhub.com/enterprise and join us in our [Slack community](https://help.zenhub.com/support/solutions/articles/43000556746-zenhub-users-slack-community) so that we can provide you with additional support.
+If this is your first time using ZenHub On-Premise, please get in touch with us at https://www.zenhub.com/enterprise and join us in our [Community](https://help.zenhub.com/support/solutions/articles/43000556746-zenhub-users-slack-community) so that we can provide you with additional support.

 > As there are numerous steps to be followed and services to be deployed for ZenHub for Kubernetes, we have created a [deployment checklist](https://github.com/ZenHubHQ/zenhub-enterprise/blob/master/k8s-cluster/deployment-checklist.txt) in Markdown format that you can copy to a GitHub Issue to help you keep track of your progress.